When organic fertilization becomes mineral – a systemic look at organic grows

 • be certified "organic"

-and yet:
+and still:

-• bypass the soil life
+• bypass soil life

 Why many organic grows run systemically mineral